Gvkrishna/mos-update-existing-env/README.md

-# updating the existing liv env
+# update the existing live env

+ **upgare is possibe from 9.0 > higher vestions only from 8.0 to 9.0 upgrade in not possible we need to reinstall **

  Log in to the Fuel Master node CLI as root.